02

 Book A Call

-Mood boards often lose their effectiveness when they are treated as surface-level inspiration.
-Some common mistakes include:
+Mood boards lose their effectiveness most often when they are treated as surface-level inspiration rather than strategic tools.
+The most common mistakes we encounter include:

-Without multiple interpretations and the flexibility to create custom visuals, mood boards risk narrowing creative potential instead of expanding it.
+Without multiple interpretations and the ability to create custom visuals that go beyond what stock libraries offer, mood boards risk narrowing creative potential rather than expanding it.

 We worked with Bingo (by ITC) to help them launch India’s next viral beverage; Aam Panna